andyd7/ap-csa-2026-frqs/question-2/README.md

 ## My Approach:
 When I was doing this problem on the exam, I made a few issues and declared waters in the public bottle method.
 Instead for this one I declared it as a private variable and it worked well.
 ## Course Connections:
+Two projects that helped me were candybox and game of life
 ## What Gave Me Trouble:

 ## What I Would Do Differently: